Pudd1ng/UC4-Automic-AE-CLI-Binary-Repository/README.md

 **Each binary needs to establish a connection to the Automation Engine.
 The connection parameters can be set either:**
 * directly in the **connection.config** file
+* in any other config file of your choice
-* via CLI parameters (see **-help** option for list of available parameters: **-L login -W pwd -C client -D department -H hostname** etc.)
+* via CLI parameters (see **-help** option for list of available parameters: **-L login -W password -C client -D department -H hostname -P port -F filename ** etc.)
 * Note: IF a parameter is specified both in connection.config and via a CLI parameter, the CLI parameter takes precedence.
+* Note: the Password can be passed in encrypted form both in the config file and thru the command line (see usage of ucybcryp.exe to encrypt your password)

 ## CONFIGURATION Files:

 * **connection.config**: contains connection parameters.
 This file is used by all binaries.
 All the parameters specified in it can be overriden when using any of the binaries. use -help flag to review override parameters.
+Alternatively, you can create several config files and use the -F flag to use a specific one.

 ## Safety: